QuickBooks Online vs Desktop: The Brutal Risk of Sticking with Desktop Past the 2026 Cutoff

 This part is urgent.
 Please read it carefully.

-If you're on QuickBooks Desktop 2023, your support ends on May 31, 2026.
-That's not a minor update notice.
+So, If you’re on QuickBooks Desktop 2023, your support ends on May 31, 2026.
+That’s not a minor update notice.
 After that date, a lot gets cut off.
 No more security patches.
 No bank feeds.
 No payroll tax table updates.
 No online payment processing.
 No live tech support.

 Your software will still open.
 But it becomes what the industry calls an “operational hazard.”